When to visit the vet?

 Prognosis and follow-up care

 The prognosis for dogs with nasalNasal refers to the nose and nasal cavities.
-In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. dermatoses depends heavily on the cause and timely treatment.
+In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. dermatoses largely depends on the cause and timely treatment.
 With early diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. and appropriate therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions., many cases are well controllable, and most dogs can maintain a normal quality of life.

 However, chronicChronic refers to a condition or disease that is long-lasting or permanent.
-Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. or untreated cases can lead to permanent skin changes and recurrentRecurrent refers to a disease that repeatedly returns or worsens after a temporary remission or improvement. infections, which significantly impair the animal’s well-being.
+Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. or untreated cases can lead to permanent Skin changes and recurrentRecurrent refers to a disease that repeatedly returns or worsens after a temporary remission or improvement. infections, significantly impairing the animal’s well-being.
 Autoimmune diseasesAutoimmune diseases are conditions in which the immune system mistakenly attacks the body's own cells or tissues as if they were foreign substances.
 Examples in dogs and cats include autoimmune hemolytic anemia and systemic lupus erythematosus. often require lifelong treatment and monitoring.

 An important factor for a positive prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
-It can provide information on how a disease is expected to develop. is close cooperation with a veterinarian to adjust the course of treatment and detect complications early.
+It can provide information on how a disease is expected to develop. is close cooperation with a veterinarian to adjust the treatment course and detect complications early.

 Prevention

-For dogs with a genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
-In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases. to autoimmune diseasesAutoimmune diseases are conditions in which the immune system mistakenly attacks the body's own cells or tissues as if they were foreign substances.
+For dogs with a genetic predisposition to autoimmune diseasesAutoimmune diseases are conditions in which the immune system mistakenly attacks the body's own cells or tissues as if they were foreign substances.
 Examples in dogs and cats include autoimmune hemolytic anemia and systemic lupus erythematosus., early diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. and treatment can slow the progressionProgression refers to the advancement or worsening of a disease over time.
-It describes an increase in the severity or extent of the disease symptoms. of the disease and improve the quality of life.
+It is the first step in the management and treatment of patients. and therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions. can slow the progressionProgression refers to the advancement or worsening of a disease over time.
+It describes an increase in the severity or extent of the disease symptoms. of the disease and improve quality of life.

 Good general care, including regular grooming and skin cleaning, also contributes to the health of the nasalNasal refers to the nose and nasal cavities.
 In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. skin and can reduce the risk of infections and other skin problems.